kozyakin/kozyakin.github.io/README.md

 # About me
 I am Victor Kozyakin, chief researcher at the Institute of Information Transmission Problems, Russian Academy of Science [my Homepage](http://iitp.ru/en/users/46.htm)

+# My projects

+## JRSbib

+An annotated bibliography on convergence of matrix products and the theory of joint/generalized spectral radius.

+*Bibliography in HTML [JSRbib.html](https://kozyakin.github.io/jsrbib/JSRbib.html) and PDF [JSRbib.pdf](https://kozyakin.github.io/jsrbib/JSRbib.pdf)

-You can use the [editor on GitHub](https://github.com/kozyakin/kozyakin.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.[Библиография](https://kozyakin.github.io/jsrbib/jsrbib.html)
+You can use the [editor on GitHub](https://github.com/kozyakin/kozyakin.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.